ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

         git push

 - Go to GitHub Actions page of your repository.
 - Observe that the CI workflow was automatically started with the code change.
-After sometime it gets completed and now the _Test results_ job shall indicate that were no test failures.<br>
+When it gets completed the _Test results_ job shall indicate that there were no test failures.<br>
 ![GitHub Actions test results view](images/basic_gh_test_results_success.png)